Luger-Lab/coding-tutorials/README.md

 # coding-tutorials
 ## Goal
-This set of tutorials will teach [lugerlab](https://lugerlab.org/) members the how to process, analyze, and present structural data.
+This set of tutorials will teach [lugerlab](https://lugerlab.org/) members how to process, analyze, and present structural data.
+Click on a link from the list of tutorials to learn more about it.
+Then click on the header for that section to take you to that tutorial.

 ## Tutorials
 0. [Basic computing - Linux, Bash, and SLURM](https://github.com/Luger-Lab/coding-tutorials/#basic-computing---linux-bash-and-slurm)
 0. [Basic computing - How computers work](https://github.com/Luger-Lab/coding-tutorials/#basic-computing---how-computers-work)